 Along the way, we discovered that there are many different ways to get on Section 8.
 Here’s some examples of times we were told “no” but figured out how to get on a waiting list anyway!
 Dandelion Finds Thirty Waiting Lists

 We found a total of over 30 places with open waiting lists, but I did not apply everywhere.
 I applied to 15 different places.

 Some places were too far away or too expensive, and some I found some really bad comments about from tenants, so I did not apply.

-Other places I thought “I will probably never actually live here,” but I was desperate decided to apply anyway because I wanted as many options as possible.
-It does not hurt to apply because I can always turn it down.
+Other places I thought “I will probably never actually live here,” but I was desperate, so I decided to apply anyway because I wanted as many options as possible.
+It does not hurt to apply because you can always turn it down!

 I was not able to visit places in person, but we looked up each place on Google street view and also searched the address on Google images and also searched the name of the building on Google and google images and Facebook.
 I also called and talked to the housing manager.
 Visiting would have been better, but I did find out quite a bit!

 These are some of the questions we asked to housing managers and agencies: Questions About Housing Waiting Lists

 Where We Applied